apache/mesos/docs/scheduler-http-api.md

 ```

 ### KILL
 Sent by the scheduler to kill a specific task.
 If the scheduler has a custom executor, the kill is forwarded to the executor; it is up to the executor to kill the task and send a `TASK_KILLED` (or `TASK_FAILED`) update.
+If the task hasn't yet been delivered to the executor when Mesos master or agent receives the kill request, a `TASK_KILLED` is generated and the task launch is not forwarded to the executor.
+Note that if the task belongs to a task group, killing of one task results in all tasks in the task group being killed.
 Mesos releases the resources for a task once it receives a terminal update for the task.
 If the task is unknown to the master, a `TASK_LOST` will be generated.

 ```
 KILL Request (JSON):